 Tulum is a beach town in Mexico that has amazing high-end restaurants, night clubs, and beautiful (but expensive) hotels right on the beach.
 It’s a popular place for influencers and Instagram models to come and live their best life.
 It’s also a popular place to make YouTube videos.
 But there’s another side to Tulum that doesn’t appear on social media as often… and that’s about the Tulum town (also known as Tulum Pueblo).
-It doesn’t have the same backgrounds for pictures.
-Here are some highlights of the best food I found in Tulum.
+It doesn’t have the same backgrounds for pictures or the fancy restaurants, but you can find some great food.
+Here are some of the best restaurants in Tulum Pueblo.

 If you ask people where to find the best tacos in Tulum, chances are you’ll get Taqueria Honorio as the most common answer.
 They are a breakfast taqueria, so they open early in the morning and close by 3pm, or whenever they sell out.
 There will likely be a wait on weekends.
 They also offer tortas and quesadillas, but they are best known for these four types of tacos: